A Diamond for His Grace

 “Yes,” he said, at last, surprising both himself and his mother.
 “I do believe I am at last ready to consider settling myself down.”

-I’m glad that you finished reading the preview.
-“A Diamond for His Grace” is now live on Amazon!
+I’m glad that you finished reading the preview of “A Diamond for His Grace”.
+If you want to see what happens next, click the button below!